I got up early and walked up to Columbus Circle to take the Subway down to the Financial District.

 The Fearless Girl statue that was placed four days previously on International Women's Day.
 The statue was designed by Kristen Visbal and was commissioned by investment firm State Street Global Advisors (SSgA) as an advertisement for an index fund which comprised of gender-diverse companies.

-The artist of Charging Bull, Arturo Di Modica, later protested to city officials who let the Fearless Girl statue be installed, saying that the statue distorts Charging Bull's artistic interpretation from "a symbol of prosperity and for strength" into an evil villain.
+The artist of Charging Bull, Arturo Di Modica, later protested to city officials who let the Fearless Girl statue be installed, saying that the statue distorts Charging Bull's artistic interpretation from "a symbol of prosperity and strength" into an evil villain.

 I then headed to Fulton Street Subway Station to catch the train to the Lower East Side.